numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

         #include <math.h>

         /*
-            spammodule.c
+         * spammodule.c
-            This is the C code for a non-numpy Python extension to define the logit function, where logit(p) = log(p/(1-p)).
+         * This is the C code for a non-numpy Python extension to
+         * define the logit function, where logit(p) = log(p/(1-p)).
-            This function will not work on numpy arrays automatically. numpy.vectorize must be called in python to generate a numpy-friendly function.
+         * This function will not work on numpy arrays automatically.
+         * numpy.vectorize must be called in python to generate
+         * a numpy-friendly function.
+         *

-            Details explaining the Python-C API can be found under 'Extending and Embedding' and 'Python/C API' at docs.python.org .
+         * Details explaining the Python-C API can be found under
+         * 'Extending and Embedding' and 'Python/C API' at
+         * docs.python.org .
          */

         /* This declares the logit function */ static PyObject* spam_logit(PyObject *self, PyObject *args);

+        /*
-        /* This tells Python what methods this module has */ static PyMethodDef SpamMethods[] = {
+         * This tells Python what methods this module has.
+         * See the Python-C API for more information.
+         */
+        static PyMethodDef SpamMethods[] = {
+            {"logit",
-            {"logit", spam_logit, METH_VARARGS,
+                spam_logit,
-             "compute logit"},
+                METH_VARARGS, "compute logit"},
             {NULL, NULL, 0, NULL}
         };

         /*
-            This actually defines the logit function for input args from Python.
+         * This actually defines the logit function for
+         * input args from Python.
          */

-        static PyObject* spam_logit(PyObject *self, PyObject *args){
+        static PyObject* spam_logit(PyObject *self, PyObject *args)
+        {
             double p;

-            /* This parses the Python argument into a double */ if(!PyArg_ParseTuple(args, "d", &p)){
+            /* This parses the Python argument into a double */ if(!PyArg_ParseTuple(args, "d", &p)) {
                 return NULL;
             }